389ds/389ds.github.io/docs/389ds/contributing.md

 ### ICLA

 When you submit code to the 389 Directory Server project, you are required to complete the Fedora [Individual Contributor License Agreement](individual-contributor-license-agreement.html).
-This can be complete on the [Fedora account system](https://admin.fedoraproject.org/accounts/) under the "My Account" tab.
+This can be completed on the [Fedora account system](https://admin.fedoraproject.org/accounts/) under the "My Account" tab.

 ### Create your working branch